-We offer a three-course sequence.
-Placement into any of the three levels is based upon the evaluation of a standardized test, a written composition, and an oral interview whenever necessary.
-Students whose English proficiency falls below our entrance level for ESL 140 (intermediate) are directed to the Language Immersion Institute of the Department of Foreign Languages or to York College's Division of Adult and Continuing Education.
-The three ESL levels are: 140 - Intermediate, 145 - high intermediate, and 150 - low advanced.
+We offer a two-course sequence.
+Placement into each of the two levels is based upon the evaluation of a standardized test, a written composition, and an oral interview whenever necessary.
+Students whose English proficiency falls below our entrance level for ESL 146 (intermediate) are directed to the Language Immersion Institute of the Department of Foreign Languages or to York College's Division of Adult and Continuing Education.
+The two ESL levels are: 145 - high intermediate, and 150 - low advanced.